johntrogan/defender-docs/defender-endpoint/indicator-certificates.md

 You can create indicators for certificates.
 Some common use cases include:

-- Scenarios when you need to deploy blocking technologies, such as [attack surface reduction rules](attack-surface-reduction.md) but need to allow behaviors from signed applications by adding the certificate in the allow list.
+- Scenarios when you need to deploy blocking technologies, such as [attack surface reduction rules](attack-surface-reduction.md) but need to allow behaviors from signed applications by adding the certificate in the allowlist.
 - Blocking the use of a specific signed application across your organization.
-By creating an indicator to block the certificate of the application, Windows Defender AV will prevent file executions (block and remediate) and the Automated Investigation and Remediation behave the same.
+By creating an indicator to block the certificate of the application, Microsoft Defender Anvirus prevents file executions (block and remediate), and automated investigation and remediation behaves the same.

 ## Before you begin